xenicsir/mipi_linux_rpi_eg/README.md

 This document present how to build and install the MIPI drivers of Exosens cameras for Raspberry Pi.

-## Building framework
+## Building environment

-### 0. Environment used with this building framework
+### 0. Environment used with this building environment

 - Rpi model : Raspberry Pi 4 Model B
-- Host computer OS Ubuntu 20.04.1 LTS
+- Host computer Ubuntu 20.04.1 LTS
 - Cross compiler gcc-9-aarch64-linux-gnu

-Note about cross compiler versions :
+Note about vanilla Rpi OS cross compiler versions :
-- BookWorm 12 was compiled with gcc-12 (12.2.0-14)
+- Bookworm 12 was compiled with gcc-12 (12.2.0-14)
-- BullsEye 11 was compiled with gcc-8 (8.4.0)
+- Bullseye 11 was compiled with gcc-8 (8.4.0)

-### 1. Building MIPI driver for RPi OS BookWorm
+### 1. Building MIPI driver for RPi OS Bookworm
-For this RPi OS version, the Linux kernel is not built from the Raspberry Pi Linux, but is a Debian package.
+For this RPi OS version, the Linux kernel is not built from the Raspberry Pi Linux repository, but is a Debian package.
 <pre>
 cat /etc/os-release
 PRETTY_NAME="Debian GNU/Linux 12 (bookworm)"